b97jre/RNAseqcourse/source/smallRNA-lab.rst

 Run this program on each of the 6 fastq files.
 This takes a few minutes per file.
 Make sure you give the resulting files good names (e.g. kc167_TRIM.fastq) so you can keep track of all files.

-How many reads were removed because they didn’t have the adapter sequence or because they were to short?
+How many reads were removed because they didn't have the adapter sequence or because they were to short?

 Mapping
 =======